Gustavo-HA/loan_prediction/README.md

 # For unit tests
 make unit-tests

-# For integration-test
+# For integration-tests
-make integration-test
+make integration-tests
 ```